Undergraduate Colleges of Stony Brook University: Undergraduate College Program

-Students choose their preference of Undergraduate College based on their interest (not major) when they are accepted to the university and are required to take two courses in their first year, one per semester, pertaining to their undergraduate college placement.
-These courses are generally known as SBU 101 and SBU 102, but are specific to each college.
+Students choose their preference of Undergraduate College based on their interest (not necessarily what they are to major in) when they are accepted to the university and are required to take two courses in their first year, one per semester, pertaining to their undergraduate college placement.
+These courses are generally known as SBU 101 and SBU 102, but differ according to each college.

 First Year Seminar 101 and 102

 The 101 course for each UGC is a 1 credit course that is typically 20 students large and is taught by a staff member related to the college (such as the undergraduate college advisor) and a Fellow who is typically a sophomore undergraduate student in the UGC.
 The purpose of the course is to familiarize the student with the university and resources available to them.
 It also functions to allow students a small space to open up and know other students, as lecture classes with greater than 100 students are common for first year students in the university.
 The material presented in the 101 course does not have much to do with the theme of the college and has more to do with the University itself.

 The 102 course is a 1 credit course taught by a faculty member and is very heavily influenced on the theme of the undergraduate college.
 For instance, the SJE SBU 102 offerings are courses that only pertain to Social Justice, Equity, and Ethics.
 The goals of the course are to expand the view of the students in the undergraduate college, allow students the opportunity to work closely with Faculty members, and allow students to acclimate themselves to academic seminar type classes they may take the future.

 The University Scholars Program, Honors College Program, Transfer Advising programs also offers a 101 courses where students, regardless of undergraduate college, take an equivalent SCH, HON or ADV 101 seminar instead of their UGC seminar.